razielgdn/risingembeddedmx/contents/_projects/en/3-embedded-topics/embedded-questions-en.md

      } Device_t;
     ```
   This makes it easy to declare variables like `Device_t sensor;`{:.info}.
-  Another example would be: `typedef big_int_data`{:.info}

 6. **What does the *const* modifier do?**
    The **const** modifier in C indicates that a variable's value cannot be modified after initialization.
 It's used to guarantee data integrity, especially for constants or read-only data.
    For example, `const int MAX_VALUE = 100;`{:.info} prevents changes to `MAX_VALUE`{:.info}.
 In embedded systems, I use *const* for lookup tables or configuration data stored in flash memory to prevent accidental writes.

 7. **What is a *pointer* in *C*?**
    A pointer in C is a variable that stores the memory address of another variable.
 It allows direct access and manipulation of memory, essential in embedded systems for accessing hardware registers or dynamic memory.
    For example, in my STM32 projects, I use pointers like
     ```c
     uint32_t *reg = (uint32_t *)0x40021000;
     ```